 Your personal disability insurance is meant to supplement your personal income if you’re disabled — not to cover the expense of running your practice.
 Having office overhead expense insurance helps reduce or eliminate the financial burden of funding your office’s operational expenses through personal savings and other assets.

 Great!
 That means you know how important this type of coverage is.
-If your current coverage isn’t enough to keep up with the rising costs of running a practice, you can combine this plan with your existing coverage for a total combined monthly benefit of up to $30,000.
+If your current coverage isn’t enough to keep up with the rising costs of running a practice, you can combine this insurance with your existing coverage for a total combined monthly benefit of up to $30,000.

-This plan has been designed to conform with the Internal Revenue Service ruling (IRS Publication 535 Business Expenses, Ch.
+This policy has been designed to conform with the Internal Revenue Service ruling (IRS Publication 535 Business Expenses, Ch.
 6 Insurance), allowing premiums to be deducted as a business expense.
 Please consult your personal tax advisor.

 Yes.
-This plan defines total disability as the inability to perform the material duties of your current occupation or profession — not just the inability to work in any job, within or outside of the medical field.
+This coverage defines total disability as the inability to perform the material duties of your current occupation or profession — not just the inability to work in any job, within or outside of the medical field.

 No. Membership in the AMA is not required to apply.
 For at least the first year of coverage, AMA members receive a 35% rate reduction and non-members receive a 10% rate reduction.

 Since 1988, AMA Insurance has been offering high-quality, economical coverage designed to meet the unique needs of physicians nationwide.
-We can take advantage of the buying power available to America’s one million plus physicians to secure competitive group rates and physician-focused coverage you won’t find anywhere else.
+We can take advantage of the buying power available to America’s one million plus physicians to secure exclusive group rates and physician-focused coverage you won’t find anywhere else.

 Up to a $20,000 per month benefit is available.
 You can also combine other office overhead coverage with this plan for a total combined benefit of up to $30,000 per month.